dsc-courses/practice.dsc80.com/problems/wi23-final/wi23-final-q03.md

 *Hint: The issue is **not** with the implementation of the function `calc_test_stat`.*

 # BEGIN SOLN

-**Answer: ** Since we are permutin in place on the states DataFrame, we must calculate the observed test statistic before we permute.
+**Answer: ** Since we are permuting in-place on the `states` DataFrame, we must calculate the observed test statistic before we permute.

 # END SOLN